passkeydeveloper/passkeys.dev/content/docs/reference/android.md

 When a user tries to interact with a passkey on Android, one of screen lock methods is used for user verification.
 Users can configure a device PIN or a pattern and biometric (fingerprint or face) as their screen lock.

-Where these biometrics are not configured or available, both passkey creation and authentication fall back to asking for the device PIN or pattern.
+When biometrics are not configured or available, both passkey creation and authentication fall back to asking for the device PIN or pattern.

 #### Chrome 120